redis/node-redis/docs/v3-to-v4.md

 In V4, you don't need to add listener to the `message` and `message_buffer` events, you can get the message directly in `subscribe`-like commands.

-The second agrument of commands is a callback, and will be triggered every time when there is a message published to the channel.
+The second argument of these commands is a callback, which will be triggered every time there is a message published to the channel.

 The third agrument of commands is a boolean to set `bufferMode` (default `false`), if it's `true` you will receive buffer instead of string.